-- Mapping of all existing heath facilities (city/ district/ block-wise) in the public, not for profit and private sectors to be undertaken. - States would identify and designate facilities or separate block within existing facilities to provide COVID -19 related services (Fever clinics, COVID Care Centres (CCC) Dedicated COVID Health Centre (DCHC) and Dedicated COVID Hospital (DCH)) as per guidance issued for appropriate management of suspect/confirmed cases of COVID-19. - Remaining facilities/ blocks of facilities will continue to provide essential non COVID-19 services. - States could also involve not-for profit/private sector in the provision of non COVID essential services, particularly for secondary and tertiary care, where public sector capacity needs to be supplemented.
+- > States would undertake mapping of all existing heath facilities (city/ district/ block-wise) in the public and not for profit and private sectors. - ➤ Identify and designate facilities or separate block within existing facilities to provide COVID -19 related services (Fever clinics, COVID Care Centre (CCC) Dedicated COVID Health Centre (DCHC) and Dedicated COVID Hospital (DCH)) as per guidance issued for appropriate management of suspect/confirmed cases of COVID-19. - Remaining facilities/ blocks of facilities will continue to provide essential non COVID-19 services.
+States could also involve not-for profit/private sector in the provision of non COVID essential services, particularly for secondary and tertiary care, where public sector capacity needs to be supplemented.
 Utilization of not-for profit/private sector facilities would be based on number and spread of COVID 19 positive cases in the area.
 States could develop a phased engagement with the not for profit and private sector if existing public health facilities are converted into fever clinic/ CCC/ DCHC and there is a shortfall in government health facilities.
 States already have PMJAY empanelled hospitals.
-It should be ensured that they function and continue to provide essential medical services. - Dedicated first level 247 hospital emergency units, may be set up in suitable CHCs/ SDHs to provide non COVID acute care, including provision of emergency obstetric services.
+It should be ensured that they function to provide normal essential medical services. - ➤ Dedicated first level 24\7 hospital emergency units, may be set up in suitable CHCs/ SDHs to provide non COVID acute care, including provision of emergency obstetric services. - Mobile Medical Units could be utilized for delivery of services, especially follow up care for RMNCAH, chronic communicable and non-communicable diseases duly following physical distance norms and appropriate protection measures for the health workforce after the lockdown.

-3 Local orders issued under respective states' epidemic act will take precedence over any guidelines issued under this guidance document.
+&lt;sup>3 Local orders issued under respective states' epidemic act will take precedence over any guidelines issued under this guidance document.